-In this short trailer to our upcoming short film, we showcase the diverse voices of people who are silently working on re-establishing harmony with the Earth.
+In this short film, we showcase the diverse voices of people who are silently working on re-establishing harmony with the Earth.
 People, who for generations, have carried on a way of life that breeds health, biodiversity and vitality to ecosystems.

 For over 30 years, the Navdanya Movement has worked to connect these local voices to make sure the global discourse stays grounded in the reality experienced by the majority.

 This has been the centre of our movement building.

 A movement dedicated to resisting the vision of a small few, that see the earth as dead, empty and easy to manipulate.
 This vision of a small few has brought us the imposition of the industrial agriculture that has poisoned so many, destroyed life on Earth and has sent our climate systems into chaos.

 Over the last years, there have been various attempts to deregulate GMOs, and introduce new gene editing technologies with no government oversight, painting both as part of a ‘sustainable future’.
 But as the voices of those here state, such technologies have only caused harm and destruction.

 At a time when global lawmakers are pushing new technologies that will only further entrench the consequences of the industrial paradigm, it is vital to listen to the diversity of voices already practising an ecological way of life.
 Voices that are also on the frontlines of the destruction caused by industrial agriculture.
 The voices of women, indigenous people, peasants, and small farmers.